groupvine/gv-doc/membership/lists.md

 ## Example

-For example, for an account named "bingotech", you might wish to classify your BingoTech followers using Lists to identify some of their interests, such as "golfers" and "musicians".
+For example, for an account named "bingotech", you might wish to classify your BingoTech community members using Lists to identify some of their interests, such as "golfers" and "musicians".
 You could then send an email to all the musicians using the address: